h0ngcha0/liuhongchao.github.io/about.md

 <img style="float: right" src="{{site.baseurl}}/images/average_joe.jpg">

 If you ain't an "average Joe", you won't understand what it feels like to be one.
-You have neither super attractive appearance nor outstanding intelligence.
+You are neither physically attractive nor intellectually superior.
 Your habit of procrastination sometimes makes you hate yourself with a passion.
 Your perseverance fluctuates at the mediocre level and you have rarely achieved anything that makes you feel truly proud of yourself.